gofynd/fdk-client-python/documentation/application/CATALOG.md

-Removes a followed item, brand, or product based on its ID.
+You can undo a followed product, brand or collection by its ID.
+This action is referred as _unfollow_.

 *Returned Response:*